Standing Rib Roast

 Trim

 • Trim off all the fat cap from the top.
 Go ahead and trim right down to the meat.
-Make sure to get the silverskin too, it can be chewy.
-Save any pieces that are more meat than fat for the gravy.
-Save the silverskin for the gravy too.
-Some of it melts into gelatin.

-• I leave most of the fat on the side where the bones were because it is hard to remove and it’s not very thick.
+• I leave most of the fat on the side where the bones were because it is hard to remove and not very thick.
 But the fat cap has got to go.

 • Aim to make it as round as possible.
-When you have bare meat, it is sort of tear-drop shaped.
-Press on the sides squishing it into a round tube.
+When you have bare meat, it is sort of teardrop-shaped.
+Press on the sides, squishing it into a round tube.
 If necessary, tie it with string every inch or two to hold it round.

 Dry Brine